New to Hockey? Beginner Programs

 WHERE DO I PURCHASE EQUIPMENT?

-Equipment can be purchased from many local sporting goods stores listed below including or through online retailers.
+Equipment can be purchased from many local sporting goods stores and through online retailers.
 There is no exclusive brand or style that is required for In House program participants.
-Used equipment can also be a great fit for younger children who typically put less wear-and-tear on equipment.
+Used equipment can also be a great fit for younger children who typically put less wear-and-tear on it.
 Please inspect all new and used equipment prior to use to ensure all items are undamaged and the correct size.
 If you have purchased or been given a used helmet, please check the HECC sticker on the back to make sure it is still valid.

 WHEN DO WE START?